burongtz/git-changelog-generator/README.md

-# git-changelog-generator
+# Git Changelog generator
-A generator of CHANGELOG.md file using git commits
+A generator of CHANGELOG.md file using git commits.